Norway Driving Guide

 Road Situation

 Driving in Norway is a breeze with well-structured highways, especially in the Southern part.
 Major cities are within a day's drive from each other and the capital.
 Just be prepared for tolls and city parking fees.
 Check the Norwegian Public Roads Administration website for road conditions and updates.
-Some roads may be closed in winter due to snow.
+Some Norway roads may be closed in winter due to snow.
 Stay informed and enjoy your journey!

 Driving Culture

 Norwegians are so accustomed to driving slowly, steadily, and thus safely.
 They are also more likely to adhere to speed limits than other nationalities within the Scandinavian area and possibly the whole European region.
-This is probably due to the slower speed limits, stricter implementation of road rules, cautious citizens, and extremely costly fines.
+This is probably due to the slower speed limits, stricter implementation of road and traffic rules, cautious citizens, and extremely costly fines.

 Top Destinations in Norway